Category Archives: parentings

 What becomes veiled in these accounts is the fact that some early concerns had not been discarded.
 It is significant that, among of the first buildings at the Morningside Campus were the building for the Industrial Arts (Macy), and, my focus here, Grace Dodge Hall erected so “that the ennobling arts of the home [would be] taught to coming generations” (from the plaque in the entrance to the building). dedication plaque for Grace Dodge HallWhat is also often veiled is the continued inclusion in the curriculum of matters related to these “ennobling arts.”
 As late as 1935, the TC catalogue listed in its fields of specialization “Household Arts and Household Arts Education” with courses in “Household economics,” “Cookery,” “Clothing,” “Teaching of Home Economics in schools.”

 By 1937 the list of courses included courses in nutrition, health, child development and, most significantly given future history, a course in “family social relations.”
 Some of these were offered through different departments even as the old department was reorganized into a department of “Home Economics.”
 This department brought together most of the earlier matters but developed what became its full focus: psychological development and emotional life within a nuclear family.
-This transformation could probably be traced directly the concomitant development of both Freudian therapeutic psychology (in its many transformations), and concerns with child development—as well as sociology.
+This transformation could probably be traced directly to the concomitant development of both Freudian therapeutic psychology (in its many transformations), and concerns with child development—as well as sociology.
 Ernest Osborne, who had earned a Ph.D. in Educational Psychology, was appointed in the Department of Curriculum and Teaching in the specialization in early childhood education.
 He started teaching a course in the “Psychology of Family Relations” (still taught as “Dynamics of Family Interaction”), and then became the prime mover of the new version of the venerable department which became, by 1953, the “Department of Home and Family Life” (Hey 1965: 134-5) .
 As Osborne put it in 1939:

 It was once believed that parent education was a relatively simple thing limited to the instruction of parents in the proper ways of feeding, clothing, and training children . … Today .. . an increasing realization of the effects of relationship between family members on behavior is evident.
 (Quoted in Hay 1965: 134)